 Results & ROI

 The project was funded by Nesta’s Digital R&D Fund for the Arts, which helps participants to document their insights throughout the process, culminating in a Project Report contributed to by all organisations.
-The toolkit would serve as a template, that future designers of NetParks could use, to develop the ideas in other locations.
-There’s hopes that Netpark will cotinue to be a tourist attraction to the area, as well as inspiration to other outside spaces to do the same.
+The NetPark toolkit would serve as a template that future designers of other NetParks could use in more locations.

 We do want this to continue.
 We hope other arts organisations will establish digital arts parks, and we will be here to help with any advice.